nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 A `isFavourite` attribute is stored internally in `Flashcard`, to keep track of whether the flashcard is favourited.
 When the user favourites a flashcard, `isFavourite` is set to true, and set to false otherwise.

 It implements the following operations:
-* `ModelManager#setFlashcard(Flashcard target, Flashcard editedFlashcard)` - Replaces the current flashcard with the favourited/unfavourited flashcard
 * `Flashcard#isFavourite()` - Checks whether the current flashcard is favourited
 * `FavCommand#createFavouriteFlashcard(Flashcard flashcardToFavourite)` - Duplicates the flashcard and set `isFavourite` attribute to `true`
 * `UnfavCommand#createUnfavouriteFlashcard(Flashcard flashcardToUnfavourite)` - Duplicates the flashcard and set `isFavourite` attribute to `false`.